Hardwoods & Species Softwood

 Did you know we offer a huge range of hardwood timbers.
 These timbers have longevity and beautiful grains on their side.
 They are suitable for a whole range of projects.
 Below we have listed our most popular options but please give us a call and we can help you get what you need.

-We also offer species specific softwood such as Western Red Cedar & Douglas Fir
+We also offer species specific softwood such as Larch, Western Red Cedar & Douglas Fir

 These timbers can have beautiful grains and variances in colour.
-Over a period of 12-18 months they will fade to a silvery/grey colour due to exposure to UV light.
-Products with UV filters in them can slow this process down or you can just enjoy the natural weathering process.
+Over a period of 6-18 months they will fade to a silvery/grey colour due to exposure to UV light.
+Products with UV protectors such as Armourflex oil in them can slow this process down or you can just enjoy the natural weathering process.
+Many of our species specific timbers require stainless steel fixings.

 Iroko